spinler/phosphor-state-manager/redundant-bmc/README.md

 with redundancy enabled.
 A concurrent maintenance operation would be necessary in that case.

+## Interacting with Data Sync on the Active BMC

+### When Enabling Redundancy

+Any time redundancy is being enabled on the active BMC, or when the active BMC detects that the passive BMC recovered from some interruption even if redundancy wasn't disabled on D-Bus yet, the following steps will be taken:

+1. Set the `DisableSync` property to false.
+1. Call `StartFullSync` to start the full sync.
+1. Wait for the `FullSyncStatus` property change to `FullSyncCompleted` or `FullSyncFailed`.

+If the full sync fails, redundancy will be disabled and `DisableSync` will be set to true.
+Note that if the system ever goes through a transition that causes another attempt at enabling redundancy, it won't be prevented and the full sync will be attempted again.

+### When disabling redundancy

+Whenever the active BMC attempts to enable redundancy and it can't for some reason, it will set the `DisableSync` property to true to stop background syncing if it was occurring.

+### Background Sync errors

+The `SyncEventsHealth` property says if any background sync operations had failures.
+Since retries are built into the sync daemon, it should take something serious for the health property to change to critical, such as:

+- rsync daemon on either BMC crashing
+- passive BMC reboot
+- loss of network connectivity

+Depending on when a sync happens to occur in relation to the root cause of the fail, the property change may be the first indication that something is wrong, or it may not change until quite some time later if at all.

+To deal with all of this, code will watch for the health property to change to critical, and then delay for 5 seconds to allow a sibling heartbeat loss to get noticed by the BMC.

+After the 5 seconds, if the sibling doesn't have a heartbeat then the code will just let the sibling heartbeat monitoring code handle the situation.

+However if the sibling still does have a heartbeat, then redundancy will be disabled with the reason being a sync failure.

 ## Pausing Failovers

 Even when redundancy is enabled, there are periods when failovers will not be